gabepayne3/my_personal_project/README.md

         Followed best practices for code structure and organization.

-        Maintained a clean and readable codebase with appropriate comments and documentation.
+        Maintained a clean and readable codebase

 Future Enhancements